 What happens next?

-With Just Motor Law you have access to leading motoring law specialists who can advise you on the most appropriate course of action.
+You have access to leading motoring law specialists who can advise you on the most appropriate course of action.

 With vast experience in handling cases of ‘totting up’ our team can identity the types of situations that can lead to a successful Exceptional Hardship or Special Reasons argument.